JiseonYu/BetterUniversalNavigatorForNYC/README.md

 # Better Universal Navigator for NYC (BUNNY 🐇)

-This project was from an internship at Cornell Tech.
+<p>This project was from an internship at Cornell Tech. </p>
+<p>I was involved in developing New York City’s government information and non-emergency service with <strong>WhatsApp Chatbot</strong> using the <strong>Twilio API </strong>for WhatsApp and the <strong>Flask framework for Python</strong>.
+Specifically, I built a chatbot that recognizes certain words that I defined in messages sent by the user and reacts to them.
+If a user types any sentences, and each time the words appear in messages, then the chatbot will invoke the third-party APIs and return some fresh content to them. </p>

 ## Demo
 🚀🚀 Coming Soon 🚀🚀